Last Updated on February 26, 2023 by Shari Mason

 2. Porterhouse T-Bone

 This bone makes the porterhouse steak harder to cook evenly and takes more work with the steak knife.
-But this T-bone steak is chock full of beef tenderloin at a great price and delicious when paired with a baked potato.
+But this T-bone is chock full of beef tenderloin at a great price and delicious when paired with a baked potato.

 3. Bone in Ribeye Steak

 Even though the bone in ribeye steak may not be cooked evenly, the rich flavor makes up for it.
-This ribeye is highly recommended with horseradish sauce.

 4. New York Strip